-Major food and FMCG companies such as Unilever, General Mills, Tate & Lyle and Crown Packaging are seeking small commercial or university-based organisations which could provide innovative solutions to business challenges.
+Major food and FMCG companies such as Mars, Unilever, General Mills, Tate & Lyle, Bacardi and Crown Packaging are seeking small commercial or university-based organisations which could provide innovative solutions to business challenges.
 Click here for a prioritised list of the 40 innovation areas identified by OI Forum members.

 Up to 15 researchers, innovators and technology developers from the UK and beyond will have the chance to pitch their ideas to the Open Innovation (OI) Forum at the Food & FMCG Innovation Pitching Event.

-Pitching event will be held on Monday 11 March at the Hauser Forum in Cambridge.
+- Pitching event will be held on Monday 14 October at Colworth Science Park

 The event is free to enter and all participating pitches will be circulated to OI Forum members, whether they are shortlisted or not.
 Winners will receive a certificate and trophy, as well as the opportunity to present their ideas and products in front of a panel of key decision-makers and ‘innovation scouts’ from important food and FMCG firms.